thoas/go-funk/README.rst

 Generic helpers rely on reflect_, be careful this code runs exclusively on runtime so you must have a good test suite.

 These helpers have started as an experiment to learn reflect_.
-It may looks like lodash_ in some aspects but it will have its own roadmap, lodash_ is an awesome library with a lot of works behind it, all features included in ``go-funk`` come from internal use cases.
+It may look like lodash_ in some aspects but it will have its own roadmap. lodash_ is an awesome library with a lot of work behind it, all features included in ``go-funk`` come from internal use cases.

 You can also find typesafe implementation in the godoc_.